asymmetryfinance/usdaf-indexer/README.md

 - Daily collateral prices fetched from Defillama API
 - ysyBOLD prices read directly from ERC-4626 contract -- convertToAssets(1e18)

+`CurrentSpDepositorsBalances`

+- Records the current USDaf amount contributed by each user in each SP
+- Balances updated on each deposit/withdrawal

 ## Deployment and Database